cherylws/johndmulhausen.github.io/distribute/latest/concepts/vrc-pc-input-3.md

 ---
 title: VRC.PC.Input.3
 ---

-Selecting Reset View in the Universal Menu must reset the userâ€™s position and orientation.
+Selecting Reset View in the Universal Menu must reset the user’s position and orientation.

 **Required** - Yes